wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (b) operate a personnel policy that complies with the principle of being a good employer; and

+    *   (ba) make that policy available to its employees; and

     *   (c) report in the annual report on its compliance with that policy (including its equal employment opportunities programme).

+    Schedule 2 clause 41(ba): inserted, on 28 November 2013, by [section 32][189] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 42 Meaning of good employer

-*   (1) For the purposes of [clause 41][146], a _good employer_ is an employer who operates a personnel policy containing provisions generally accepted as necessary for the fair and proper treatment of employees in all aspects of their employment, including provisions requiring---
+*   (1) For the purposes of [clause 41][190], a _good employer_ is an employer who operates a personnel policy containing provisions generally accepted as necessary for the fair and proper treatment of employees in all aspects of their employment, including provisions requiring---

     *   (a) good and safe working conditions; and